KurtSanders/STAmbientWeather/README.md

 6. Display the new SmartThings Tile in your ST Mobile Client
 7. It is recommended that one create a ST Room to organize the created weather devices.
 8. Add the created weather devices to WebCore and any other smartApps to create weather related events.
+9. **Important:** Please verify and deactivate in SmartThings Smart Home Monitor (SHM) the use of the wildcard settings, "All Leak Detectors and All Motion Sensors' for SHM actions.
+Ambient Weather Station SmartAPP uses 'Leak Detection' sensor and 'Motion' sensor for Rain and Wind respectively.
+If you use the wildcard settings, you may get unexpected results for SHM when rain or wind is detected.

 ## ActionTiles™ and STAmbientWeather